Amoodaa/mongoose-oidc-reauth-error/README.md

 - `yarn oidc:get-token` you start counting seconds since you ran this command
 - `yarn dev`
 - open http://localhost:8080, you can keep refreshing until the token expires
-- wait 30s or the time set in previous setup steps
-- open http://localhost:8080, you will now see the error:
+- wait 30s for for setInterval to execute a command that will error, you will now see the error:

 ```
 MongoServerError: Command insert requires reauthentication since the current authorization session has expired.
 Please re-auth.